gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

     For each joint, check that the parent and child link names are different and that each match the name of a sibling link to the joint, with the following exception:
-    if "world" is specified as a link name but there is no sibling link with that name, then the joint is attached to a fixed reference frame.
+    if "world" is specified as a *parent* link name, then the joint is attached to a fixed reference frame.

 4.  ***Check `//model/@canonical_link` attribute value:***
     If the `//model/@canonical_link` attribute exists and is not an empty